Upon acceptance, successful applicants will be required to provide/complete the following:

 Full Time Status

 The structure of the program requires that all students be registered in the program on a full-time basis.
-Attendance at all Residential and Evaluation components of the program and participation in all Distance components are mandatory.
+Attendance at all In-Person Campus Blocks and Evaluation components of the program, and participation in all Distance components are mandatory.

 Employment while enrolled in the full-time professional degree program is strongly discouraged.

 Enable your JOINid